-If the trust receives any income, eg, interest, the trustee must file a return regardless of the amount of income derived.
+If the trust receives any income, for example interest, the trustee must complete a return regardless of the amount of income derived.

-Where a trust has no prospect or intention of deriving any income in a given financial year, please call us on 0800 377 774 with the name and IRD number of the trust so we can record that a return isn't required for that year.
+Where a trust has no prospect or intention of deriving any income in a given financial year, contact us with the trusts name and IRD number so we can record that a return is not required for that year.